BlueDotBrigade/daten-lokator/README.md

     - Provide a root directory that is organization specific.
 4. Extensible library.
     - Create [extension methods][ExtensionMethod] to support custom target formats (e.g. `AsRecord()`).
-    - Implement the `ITestNamingStrategy` interface to support custom test naming conventions.
+    - Implement the [ITestNamingStrategy][ITestNamingStrategy] interface to support custom test naming conventions.
-    - Implement the `IFileManagementStrategy` interface for proprietary file management (e.g. cloud based storage).
+    - Implement the [IFileManagementStrategy][IFileManagementStrategy] interface for proprietary file management (e.g. cloud based storage).

 ## How To Use